Fearghus Ó Fearghail (priest)

 Fearghus Ó Fearghail (Fergus Farrell) is an Irish priest and academic.
-Dr. O'Feargail holds an M.Sc.(NUI) from Maynooth, studied biblical theology earning an S.T.L. from the Pontifical Gregorian University, Rome, and studied scripture gaining an L.S.S. and D.S.S. from the Pontifical Biblical Institute, Rome.
+Dr. Ó Fearghail holds an M.Sc.(NUI) from Maynooth, studied biblical theology earning an S.T.L. from the Pontifical Gregorian University, Rome, and studied scripture gaining an L.S.S. and D.S.S. from the Pontifical Biblical Institute, Rome.
 He was ordained a priest in 1974.

-Ó Fearghail is a parish priest in Tullahough, Windgap, County Kilkenny in the diocese of Ossory, is a part-time lecturer in Theology in St. Patrick's, Carlow College, and has published articles and books on Irish and biblical matters.
-Dr O Fearghail has lectured in Scripture, in the Mater Dei Institute of Education, Dublin.
+Ó Fearghail is a parish priest in Tullahought, Windgap, County Kilkenny in the diocese of Ossory, is a part-time lecturer in Theology in St. Patrick's, Carlow College, and has published articles and books on Irish and biblical matters.
+Dr Ó Fearghail has lectured in Scripture, in the Mater Dei Institute of Education, Dublin.
 He also has taught Old and New Testament at the seminary at St. Kierans College, Kilkenny.

-He has served as a Diocesan archivist in St. Kieran's College, Kilkenny, and formerly a curate in Kilmoganny.
+He has served as a Diocesan archivist in St. Kieran's College, Kilkenny, and was formerly a curate in Kilmoganny.